Reanalysis of the Systematic Uncertainties in Cosmic-Ray Antiproton Flux: METHOD

 \subsection{Analysis setup}

 We employ a two-step approach, as previously proposed in Ref. ~\cite{Cui:2016ppb, Cui:2018klo}, to compute the antiproton spectrum.
 The first step entails utilizing an MCMC technique based on Bayesian inference to derive the propagation parameters $D_0$, $\delta$, $v_A$, and $\eta$, and their corresponding covariance matrix from the secondary to primary ratios B/C and B/O. In consideration of the strong dependence of the DM induced signature flux on the propagation halo height $L$ and the conflict between the Be/B and $\ce{^{10}Be}/\ce{^{9}Be}$ data on $L$~\cite{Weinrich:2020ftb, DeLaTorreLuque:2021yfq, Evoli:2019iih}, $L$ is not fitted in this study.
 Instead, two benchmark values $L=3.44$ and 7.17 Kpc are selected, which are inferred from the combined B/C+$\ce{^{10}Be}/\ce{^{9}Be}$ and combined B/C+$\ce{^{10}Be}/\ce{^{9}Be}$+Be/B fits, respectively~\cite{Zhao:2022bon}.
+Additionally, acknowledging the implications of synchrotron data, which suggest a larger halo as ~\cite{Orlando:2013ysa}, we systematically explore a broader range of halo heights -- specifically, 2, 4, 6, 8, and 10 kpc.
+This approach is implemented in our determination of the upper limits on the DM annihilation cross section, thereby encompassing the full range of uncertainties associated with this critical parameter.
 The B/C and B/O ratios are rather insensitive to the source spectra of their progenitors and the choice of the Fisk potential $\phi$, thus enabling us to maintain a fixed value for the primary injection spectrum and $\phi$ for the sake of simplicity.
 A preliminary fit yields the values of these parameters, which are tabulated in Table \ref{table injection}.

 To incorporate the uncertainties in the Boron production cross section, a data driven method from earlier research is used~\cite{Tomassetti:2015nha, tomassettiSolarNuclearPhysics2017, Zhao:2022bon}, whereby $\sigma_{\mathrm{prod.}}$ of 7 different channels are renormalized to match the available data points through overall rescaling.
 These central values and dispersions are included as priors during the fit and can be found in table III of Ref. ~\cite{Zhao:2022bon}.
 Consequently, the uncertainties in the production cross section are naturally propagated into the transportation parameters.